Statistics at a Glance

 remain higher than the national average .

-- Information taken from latest ONS Annual Business Survey, food and non-alcoholic
+- Information taken from latest ONS Annual Business Survey (provisional 2013).

-- From the ONS Business Register and Employment Survey 2010 (BRES)
+- From ONS Annual Business Survey (provisional 2013)

 - From Eurostat SBS statistics (GVA per employee)